jimmycarr/React-TypeScript-Starter/README.md

 # IBM Cloud Garage - React Typescript Starter

 This README covers the basic running of the React Typescript Starter for the IBM Cloud Garage.
-This is project is a good boilerplate starter if you wish to use React with Typescript on your next Garage project.
-For other boilerplates to start your Garage project, please see our boilerplate catalogue at: .
+This project is a boilerplate starter using React with Typescript, designed to help accelate the outset of your next Garage project.
+For other boilerplates to help with starting your Garage project, please see our boilerplate catalogue at: https://ibm.ent.box.com/notes/317998900286.
 Feel free to request other boilerplates, suggest enhancements to current ones, or get involved with the development of these assets.

 ## Local Running